Falmouth University remains committed to welcoming new students from the EU and supporting our current EU students.

 In line with our support to UK students, Falmouth offers a Materials Award to all EU students who commenced their studies since 2016, and whose household income is assessed as being under £25,000 (or equivalent in their home currency).
 Students will need to have their household income assessed by Student Finance England in order to be considered for this.

-EU students can also apply for the University's For Real and Edge Awards during their studies, and in the event of unforeseen financial difficulties, the University's Hardship Fund is also open to EU students, with a maximum potential award of £600.
+EU students can also apply for the University's For Real and Edge Award during their studies, and in the event of unforeseen financial difficulties, the University's Hardship Fund is also open to EU students, with a maximum potential award of £600.

 Applying to Student Finance England